In association with

-Evaluation requires an investment of time, money and resources and so before you begin, assess whether you should be conducting an evaluation before making the investment.
+Evaluation requires time, money and resources.
+So before you begin, assess whether you should be conducting an evaluation before making the investment.

 Steps